Galán: Hydrology and hydrothermal system

 Rivers in the caldera and neighbourhood display river terraces which may reflect pre-caldera formation uplift of the terrain and uplift associated with the resurgent dome.
 These drainages eventually converge in the Rio de Los Patos and end into the Salar del Hombre Muerto north of Galán.
+The high Cerro Galán intercepts moisture transported from east, thus nourishing the Rio de Los Patos in a region where long permanent watercourses are unusual.
 The western flanks of the caldera drain into the Antofagasta de la Sierra valley through a number of drainages such as Rio Punilla, Rio Toconquis, Rio Miriguaca, Rio Las Pitas; the waters eventually end into the Laguna Antofagasta south of Antofagasta de la Sierra.

 Two hot springs are found within the caldera, the first close to its northern end and the second on the southwestern foot of the resurgent dome, both emitting water with temperatures of about 56–85 C. The first one is known as the Aguas Calientes hydrothermal spring and features deposits of tufa and boiling water.
-Another geothermal system is known as La Colcha and includes fumaroles as well as boiling water and sinter deposits; it has been prospected for the possibility of geothermal power generation.
+Another geothermal system is known as La Colcha and includes fumaroles as well as boiling water; it drains into Laguna Diamante.
+Finally, on the northeastern side of the caldera is Piscinas Burbujeantes, with mud volcanoes and small fumaroles.
+These springs have emplaced clay, salt, sinter and travertine deposits and have been prospected for geothermal power development.